Fire-rated doors help reduce the spread of fire and smoke in a home or building. Both commercial and residential structures can use fire-rated doors.

 JELD-WEN fire-rated doors

 We offer fire-rated doors for interior and exterior usage.
-The highest-rated exterior doors we offer (90-minute) are our IWP® wood series and steel doors.
-Our IWP wood and solid mineral core flush interior doors also offer ratings up to 90 minutes.
+Our steel doors are among the highest-rated exterior doors we offer with up to 90-minute rating.
+For interior doors, our solid mineral core flush interior doors also offer ratings up to 90 minutes.

 You can view the complete listing of our fire-rated doors here.